DimonDimasik/python-project-49/README.md

 ### Example of brain-calc loss:
 [![asciicast](https://asciinema.org/a/OGZs9oSRHNY2l6CPaSpeSiXWg.svg)](https://asciinema.org/a/OGZs9oSRHNY2l6CPaSpeSiXWg)

+## Brain-gcd
-## In the brain-gcd game the player must find the greatest common divisor of two numbers
+### In the brain-gcd game the player must find the greatest common divisor of two numbers
 ### Example of brain-gcd win:
 [![asciicast](https://asciinema.org/a/DOtRw1bCGIH2uKoZGFxnSiXS9.svg)](https://asciinema.org/a/DOtRw1bCGIH2uKoZGFxnSiXS9)

 ### Example of brain-gcd loss:
 [![asciicast](https://asciinema.org/a/MW67xGddIneFLAOzp6aAOW6hm.svg)](https://asciinema.org/a/MW67xGddIneFLAOzp6aAOW6hm)

+## Brain-progression
-## In the brain-progression game the player must determine which number is missing in the arithmetic progression
+### In the brain-progression game the player must determine which number is missing in the arithmetic progression
 ### Example of brain-progression win:
 [![asciicast](https://asciinema.org/a/Whgnps5ohJST99NgOT7wR9tSd.svg)](https://asciinema.org/a/Whgnps5ohJST99NgOT7wR9tSd)

 ### Example of brain-progression loss:
 [![asciicast](https://asciinema.org/a/tPQkrlKregzJE8JlGkGwCRppW.svg)](https://asciinema.org/a/tPQkrlKregzJE8JlGkGwCRppW)

+## Brain-prime
-## In the brain-prime game the player must answer the question whether the number is prime or not
+### In the brain-prime game the player must answer the question whether the number is prime or not
 ### Example of brain-prime win:
 [![asciicast](https://asciinema.org/a/SntkXAxxOOanValiz9kATB3el.svg)](https://asciinema.org/a/SntkXAxxOOanValiz9kATB3el)